ellman12/Password-Generator-and-Guesser/README.md

 # Password-Generator-and-Guesser
 Slightly over-engineered password guesser program written in C++.
 There are a ton of different arguments you can pass to it to control how it operates.
 It also has the ability to display how long it took to guess the password.
-This was made for two reasons: to give me some C++ experience, and to get some experience working with command line arguments (flags).
-I'm not sure where I got the idea to make a password guesser like this.<br><br>
+This was made for two reasons: to give me some C++ experience, and to get some experience working with command line arguments (flags).<br><br>

 ## Compile
 Clone the repo and <code>cd</code> into the <code>src</code> folder<br>